 New York County is the most densely populated county in the United States, more dense than any individual American city.
-On business days, the influx of commuters increases the number of people to over 3.9 million.
+On business days, the influx of commuters increases the number of people to more than 3.9 million.

 Manhattan has been described as the economic and cultural center of the United States and serves as home to the United Nations Headquarters.